 You need to relax because you both worked so hard.

 If you're early into your careers or you both have your eyes set on a promotion and raise, you might have spent more time in your office than in your bedroom this year.
 Instead of stressing yourselves (even more than you already are), take travel planning off of your to-do list by booking an all-inclusive to the Caribbean.
 If you'd like to stick to a budget, check out everywhere from Bermuda and Aruba to the Virgin Islands and Costa Rica.
 Or if you want to book on your own, consider a few highly-recommended destinations like Kore Tulum Retreat & Spa Resort in Tulum, Mexico, the Wyndham Grand Rio Mar Beach Resort & Spa in Puerto Rico, or the Divi Flamingo Beach Resort in Bonaire.

 You want all of the romance, but can't afford Europe.

 You may feel like any trip will feel lackluster compared to the glitz and glam of Europe.
 But think again!
-Even if you don't quite need your passport to get to Napa Valley and Sonoma in California, with it's endless vineyards and warm experience, your constant state of wino buzz will plenty of stars to your eyes.
+Even if you don't quite need your passport to get to Napa Valley and Sonoma in California, with their endless vineyards and warm experience, your constant state of wino buzz will put plenty of stars in your eyes.
 Stay at the luxurious (and gorgeous) The Meritage Resort & Spa and for a fun adventure, book a trip on the Napa Valley Wine Train.
 The Vista Dome package aboard the railroad will make for some pretty amazing Instas.